correctness-workshop/2018/index.md

 ----
 ### <a class="anchor" name="submissions"> Submissions and Format </a>

-Authors are invited to submit manuscripts in English structured as technical or experience papers not exceeding **6 pages** of content.
-The 6-page limit includes figures, tables and appendices, but does not include references, for which there is no page limit.
-Submissions must use the [ACM format](http://www.acm.org/sigs/publications/proceedings-templates) (please use the sigconf format with default options).
+Authors are invited to submit manuscripts in English structured as technical or experience papers not exceeding **8 pages** of content, includign everything.
+Submissions must use the [IEEE format](https://www.ieee.org/conferences/publishing/templates.html).

 <!---
 Submissions are expected in the following two categories; all submissions must use the [ACM format](http://www.acm.org/sigs/publications/proceedings-templates).